 - augment the predictive capabilities, enhancing data-driven decision-making or finally

 - support user-centric service personalisation, increasing the effectiveness of public service delivery.

-AI Watch carries out research to gather the evidence of the potential of AI for the public sector in different areas such as monitoring and control, resource planning, data validation, document digitalisation, law enforcement and service provision and delivery.
-We also study the challenges of the AI adoption, being them organisational, technical, financial, or cultural.
+The AI Watch project carried out research to gather the evidence of the potential of AI for the public sector in different areas such as monitoring and control, resource planning, data validation, document digitalisation, law enforcement and service provision and delivery.
+We also studied the challenges of the AI adoption, being them organisational, technical, financial, or cultural.

-Our research is carried out through desk research, surveys, interviews and use case analysis and it is enriched and validated thanks to a series of peer-learning workshops with public servants and other relevant stakeholders.
+Our research was carried out through desk research, surveys, interviews and use case analysis and it was enriched and validated thanks to a series of peer-learning workshops with public servants and other relevant stakeholders.

 An in-depth comparative analysis of the AI national strategies, structured along the categories and priorities agreed between EC and Member States in the 2021 review of the Coordinated Plan on AI.

 A handbook for policymakers, public administrations and relevant stakeholders